-This course meets orientation training requirements for many states - including the Illinois 8 hour home caregiver training mandate.
-(Title 77, Ch.I, (b) Section 245.71 (d))
+Training course meets senior caregiver orientation training requirements for many states - including the Illinois 8 hour home caregiver training mandate: (Title 77, Ch.I, (b) Section 245.71 (d))

 This course offers an audio feature; speakers or a head set are encouraged.

 Learn the basic job duties of a professional senior caregiver including the job description, protocols and limitations in order to deliver quality senior care.

 Learn how to effectively communicate with seniors from different generations and how to communicate with individuals with Alzheimer's Disease and other types of dementia and those with hearing difficulties and special needs.